bonesoul/uhttpsharp/README.md

 ## Performance

-�HttpSharp manages to handle **13000 requests a sec** (With Keep-Alive support) on core i5 machine, cpu goes to 27%, memory consumption and number of threads is stable.
+µHttpSharp manages to handle **13000 requests a sec** (With Keep-Alive support) on core i5 machine, cpu goes to 27%, memory consumption and number of threads is stable.

 	ab -n 10000 -c 50 -k -s 2 http://localhost:8000/